openconnectivity/IOTivity-setup/Readme.md

 # IOTivity setup

-This repo contains a few scripts to setup:
+This repo contains bash scripts to setup a build enviroment to use DeviceBuilder with IOTivity.
-- Iotivity
+The scripts setup the next repos (from git) in the folders:
-- DeviceBuilder
+- iotivity (IOTivity 1.3.1)
--  MRAA library
+- DeviceBuilder (latest version)
-All repos are being set up 1 level above this folder.
+- mraa (MRAA library to interact with HW)

-The devicebuilder script generates a few scripts in the folder above this repo.
+All repos are being set up 1 level above the folder of IOTivity-setup folder.

 Typical folder layout to start from (e.g. create the IOT folder in the home folder)